Wodlfvllf/Podwizzard-GO/README.md

 Go package for [Podwizzard_GO](https://github.com/Wodlfvllf/Podwizzard_GO)

 ## Usage
-You must run [podwiz_client](https://github.com/Wodlfvllf/Podwizzard_GO/releases/tag/v0.0.1)  before connecting to it!
+You must run client before connecting to it!

 **Make sure that the shell you ran podwiz_client into is pointing to the same docker-daemon as that of k8s**